Stalker2106x/MenuFramework/README.md

 ### Script C++ Binding

-If you need helper lua functions, the following are implemented:
+If you need to access/alter menu, or manipulate back-end data,  the following lua functions are implemented and callable in any script:

 <table style="width:100%;">
   <tr>